 In many homes, especially large families, food scraps are a challenge.
 This includes stale leftover rice.
 As a result, people consider what to do with scraps and leftovers.
-Through composting in the garden, for instance, you can convert such waste to useful material.
+Through composting in the garden, for instance, you can convert such waste into useful material.

 When you add cooked rice to a compost pile, it’ll most likely decompose quickly.
 However, you need to either be an experienced composter or someone with adequate knowledge to tackle this properly.

 These pests can dig up your compost and hinder its healthy growth.
 Not only this, but pests can also destroy your plants.
-To avoid attracting pests, you can apply certain practices and tips to ensure a healthy pile.
+You can apply certain practices and tips to avoid attracting pests to ensure a healthy pile.

-Before throwing your leftover food in your compost pile, consider if you have these conditions in place.
+Before throwing your leftover food in your compost pile, consider whether these conditions are in place.
 You should also pay attention to these factors if you have garden compost.

 Generally, stick with plain rice and avoid spices and meat that can affect the quality of your heap.
 If your rice has sauce on it, make sure to rinse it out before adding it to the pile.
 Sauces can release pungent odors, and worms may not be able to digest spicy foods.

 Open garden composts often attract pests.
 This is detrimental to the success of your heap as pests destroy it in search of food.
 To avoid this, you can add rice in a closed compost bin to prevent attacks from pests.

-A closed rodent-proof bin is an excellent alternative if you can’t create a hot compost or access a worm bin.
+A closed rodent-proof bin is an excellent alternative if you can’t create hot compost or access a worm bin.
 As the name suggests, this product will keep rodents out while keeping any odor in.
 The best option is for you to get an elevated enclosed bin.
 This keeps it off the ground and away from the walls.
 This way, you’re sure that the pests will stay away.

 In the event that you have none of these systems in place, you can send your waste to your city’s compost program.
-First, you have to find out if your city or town has a system in place for composts.
-If it does, then you can begin to include your rice in the bins the city provides for composts.
+First, you have to find out if your city or town has a system in place for compost.
+If it does, then you can begin to include your rice in the bins the city provides for compost.
 Advanced systems allow the city’s facilities to have the necessary conditions to break down organic materials properly.

 Below are some additional tips to ensure you start composting rice successfully.

-Rice is a grain that people widely consume all around the globe.
+Rice is a grain and staple food that people widely consume all around the globe.
 As a result, this leads to significant amounts of waste and leftovers.
-By properly composting your leftovers, you enrich the soil while diverting materials from landfills.
+Properly composting your leftovers enriches the soil while diverting materials from landfills.